tfenster/end2end/source/_posts/2024-01-30-azure-container-storage---a-howto-and-performance-check.md

 The results for the "real-life" bacpac test show the following results:

-- The ACS solution took an average time of XXX to restore the bacpac.
+- The ACS solution took an average time of 3h 14min 14sec to restore the bacpac.
-- The Azure Disk based solution took an average tome of YYY to restore the bacpac.
+- The Azure Disk based solution took an average tome of 3h 12min 19sec to restore the bacpac.

-CONCLUSION
+So in this test, the two solutions performed basically identically.
+Interestingly, both the fastest (3h 3m 58sec) and the slowest time (3h 25min 27sec) were on Azure Disks while ACS only varied between 3h 10min 56sec and 3h 19min 9sec.
+So it seems, at least in my tests, like ACS is a bit more consistent, but for this scenario there is no relevant performance difference.

 ## The details: Setting it up